 The cities of Greensboro, Winston-Salem, and the High Point—which make up the Piedmont Triad—are widely known for their rich culture and heritage.
 Greensboro in particular has a strong legacy of student and community leadership rooted in the Civil Rights Movement, including the six courageous students who integrated Greensboro Schools in 1957 and the four who birthed the student-led sit-in movement in 1960.
 Yet, more than 50 years later, there are still glaring gaps in education opportunity according to race, zip code, and income bracket.

-Today, over 200 corps members work alongside more than 600 alumni across the Charlotte-Piedmont Triad communities creating opportunities for students.
+Today, approximately 200 corps members work alongside more than 600 alumni across the Charlotte-Piedmont Triad communities creating opportunities for students.